swati-tupat/c/README.md

 # Project Name: Railway Reservation System

 # Description
-* This system focus on booking ticket of valid user whose credentials gets accepted.
-* User can login to system to check the Train details and booked tickets
-* User can also verify that his/her ticket is booked or not.
+* The system is about booking the tickets of user whose credentials gets accepted.
+User can login to system to check the Train details and booked tickets.
+User can also verify that his/her ticket is booked or not.
+Accordingly if the user wants to cancel the booked ticket they can do so.

 ## Folder Structure
 Folder             | Description